mayumayara/mayumayara/README.md

 # Hi, I'm May! ✌

-- 💼 I'm a Full Stack developer with a passion for optimizing software development processes and delivering high-quality, scalable solutions.
+- 💼 I'm a Full Stack developer JUST AS A HOBBIE.
-- 📚🎓 Analysis and Development in Systems Undergraduate Program, at University Center of Brasilia (Ceub) - 2025
-- 🎓 Modern Language Undergraduate Degree, at Catholic University of Brasilia (UCB) - 2020
+- 🎓 B.A. in Languages Undergraduate Degree, at Catholic University of Brasilia (UCB) - 2020

 ##